meetar/fjord.style/_posts/2023-10-02-the-prototype-trap.md

 imgalt: 'A closeup of a 3D rendered crystal'
 ---

-I'm tired of reading long articles, so I'm going to write this one like a progressive JPG.
+I'm tired of reading long articles, so I'm going to write this one like a progressive JPEG.
 It might still be long, but maybe it won't feel that way.
 Anyway, it's about third-party libraries, open-source software, and GPUs.
 There's a prize at the bottom.

 ---